Vlas-Omsk/Vlas-Omsk/README.md

 - C# - my main language, along with related technologies.
 - I specialize in developing backend applications and libraries with complex logic and *maybe* math.
-- *And im passionate about clean architecture.*
+- *And honestly, I went crazy and got too carried away by clean architecture.* 🤪

 ## Projects <span id="projects"></span>